-When we come to understand that there’s nothing we could have done to change our circumstances, we will come to find an acceptance, but for some of us that’s not easy.
+When we understand there isn’t anything that we could have done to change our life, we will find acceptance.

-It’s easy to go over the old tapes, look at the things we could have changed but didn’t, could have said but didn’t.
-When we look back at those things, it’s easy to live with the whole guilt scenario.
-I got rid of the guilt, then worked on change.
+We feel tormented because we want to move on and frustrated because we don’t know how.
+It’s easy to go over the old tapes in your head, look at the things you could have changed but didn’t, could have said but didn’t.
+When you look back it’s easy to live with the whole guilt scenario.

 Our lives are mapped out for us long before we’re even born.
-In the spiritual sense, we choose our lives, the deck of cards we’re dealt is our deck to have.
-In our formative years, accountability rests with those who are responsible for us, until we become independent, then we become accountable and responsible for ourselves.
+In the spiritual sense, the deck of cards we’re dealt is our deck to have.
+In the early years, accountability rests with those responsible for us until we become independent, then we become accountable and responsible for ourselves.

-I believe that if more of us were to understand that concept, we’d let our issues go sooner.
-Our thoughts and reactions to past events are an instrumental tool for us to move things forward.
-When our perceptions and reactions change, we will reconcile and our outcomes will change.
+If more of us were to understand the concept, we’d let go of our issues sooner.
+Our thoughts and reactions to past events are an instrumental tool for us to think about change.
+When our perceptions and reactions change, we will reconcile, and our outcomes will change.

-I have learned that the way to increase peace of mind and overall health is to let go and that’s what I’ve done.
-Sometimes the guilt we’re left to carry isn’t ours.
-Time to let it go.
+You learn that the way to increase peace of mind and overall health is to let go.
+Sometimes the guilt we’re left to carry isn’t ours: it’s time to let it go.